argoproj/argo-cd/docs/operator-manual/user-management/google.md

 ### Configure Argo to use OpenID Connect

-Edit `argo-cm` and add the following `dex.config` to the data section, replacing `clientID` and `clientSecret` with the values you saved before:
+Edit `argocd-cm` and add the following `dex.config` to the data section, replacing `clientID` and `clientSecret` with the values you saved before:

 ```yaml
 data: